-The terminal for a busy 2nd selector will have ground on the sleeve lead, and when the selector sees that, it keeps on stepping.
-But when it get to, say, selector number 4 of the group, which is idle, there is no ground on the sleeve lead, The 1st selector, sensing this, stops stepping, and extends the connection, via its wipers and the contacts of that bank terminal, to the input of that luck 2nd selector (its good fortune is shown here by the shading on its symbol).
+But when it get toselector number 4 of the group, which is idle, there is no ground on the sleeve lead.
+The 1st selector, sensing this, stops stepping, and extends the connection, via its wipers and the contacts of that bank terminal, to the input of that lucky 2nd selector (its good fortune is shown here by the heavy line on its symbol).